pratyushkshatri/pratyushkshatri/README.md

 impossible as an immigrant with no working experience - still hoping for the best) as a data scientist with my main area of interest being using RNN's on real-time data.

-I am proficient in Python, R, and SQL; most of the projects uploaded here are in these scripting languages.
+I am proficient in Python and its libraries relted to data science so most of the projects uploaded here are in this scripting languages.

 Please feel free to have a look and suggest any changes that you can think of.
 Any help in improving my skill set is greatly appreciated.

 Thank you and happy coding.

-Updates:

-- 08/11/2023: I was recently researching online about using ensamble learning for a project involving prediction of real-time Bitcoin prices using multiple sources of information.
-Although this topic is very interesting, I have no idea on how to approach it but I will continue working on this.